In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Design and performance of the Cockcroft-Walton multiplier

 Figure \ref{fig:cw_readout_HP180L} shows the schematic diagram of the HV supplies to the \SI{180}{\L} prototype detector.

 When operating with the \SI{180}{\L} prototype detector, the CW output voltage is monitored with the voltage and current of the Anode DC power supply.
-A Matsusada HFR10-20N DC power supply is used to apply the TPC anode voltage to the ELCC surface.
-This power supply has the monitoring output for voltage and current and they are used to estimate the CW output voltage.
+A Matsusada HFR10-20N supplies the voltage across the ELCCs, which also is the TPC's anode voltage.
+This power supply has monitoring outputs for voltage and current and they are used to monitor the CW output voltage.

-The anode and cathode are subject to negative voltages, $-V_a$ and $-V_c$, respectively.
+The anode and cathode are at negative voltages, $-V_a$ and $-V_c$, respectively.
 The output voltage $V_{CW}$ of the CW multiplier is given by,